 - Core messaging to use within different industries

 This may seem like simple stuff, but ensuring you’re both aligned on goals, expectations, and tactics is key for staying in lockstep throughout the quarter.
-From there, check in weekly, and charge your SDR with providing weekly updates on lead volume and the number of calls and meetings scheduled.
+From there, check in weekly as part of your sales management planning process, and charge your SDR with providing weekly updates on lead volume and the number of calls and meetings scheduled.
 If he or she is behind schedule, why is that the case and what are they doing to catch up?
 These weekly sessions can give you a valuable window into what’s happening on the ground and provide an avenue for coaching and growth.

 Training for Success, Building Confidence, and Being Resourceful

 Speaking of which, most successful duos have each other’s backs, and the relationship grows as they continue to learn from each other—both personally and professionally.
 As an AE, being a mentor to your SDR will help to ensure success for both.

 As Chris discussed, with early career SDRs, it’s important to provide regular feedback in the sales management planning process.

 “If they’re not performing, you need to let them know tactfully and in a way that won’t discourage them or make them fear that their job’s on the line,” he said.
 “Have ongoing one-on-ones, and help to identify their strengths and weaknesses.
 Give them room to develop, but make sure their KPIs are clear.”

 Playing a role in your SDR’s education will benefit you both.
 You can start by introducing your SDR to new tools for audience segmentation and communication or bringing in expert insights from Emissary professionals who used to sit on the other side of the table.
 Demonstrating your investment in your SDR will also serve to motivate them to invest in their own education and success.